pumpncode/Incognito/README.md

 I FINALLY FINISHED RAHHHH TVT

 This Mod is just another dumb mod that adds stuff I wanted in Balatro cause why not.\
-I did the art and code so don't flame me too hard for taking so long or how bad it is.
+I did the art and code so don't flame me too hard for taking so long or how bad it is.\
+There is also a scrapped content button, just a bunch of stuff I didn't fully flesh out.\
+(But I might add them in the future hehehehe)

 # Contents